Accelerating Inexact Successive Quadratic Approximation for Regularized Optimization Through Manifold Identification: Manifold Identification of

 \cref{thm:identify1} and \cref{thm:identify2} both indicate that for \cref{alg:vm} to identify $\M$, we need $x^t$ (or at least a subsequence) to converge to a point $x^*$ of partial smoothness.
-We thus complement our analysis to show the convergence of the iterates under convexity of $f$ and a local sharpness condition, which is a special case of the KL condition and is universal in real-world problems, without requiring coerciveness of $F$.
+We thus complement our analysis to show the convergence of the iterates under convexity of $f$ and a local sharpness condition, which is a special case of the KL condition and is universal in real-world problems, without any additional requirement on the algorithm such as the relative-error condition in \cite{AttBRS10a,BonLPPR17a,BonPR20a}.
 In particular, we assume $F$ satisfy the following for some $\zeta, \xi > 0$, and $\theta \in (0,1]$: